Stanhoe Parish Council

 Parish boundaries

-Visit our maps pages to see the boundary of the parishes of Stanhoe and Barwick.
+Visit our detailed maps page page to see the boundary of the parishes of Stanhoe and Barwick.
 Note that Barwick does not have a Parish Council, and is not within the jurisdiction of Stanhoe Parish Council.